 Being charged with possession of a firearm by a convicted felon can wreak havoc on your life.
 From ruining relationships to destroying a career, there is no area of life left unaffected.
 Sarasota weapons lawyer Erika Valcarcel of Erika Valcarcel, Criminal Defense Lawyer, P.A. understands the stress and anguish that can be caused by criminal charges.
 She believes that the key to an effective defense is listening to your side of the story.
 With all of the details, your case can be presented in the best possible light.

-Call (941) 363-7900 now for a free consultation and to see how your rights and freedom can be protected.
+Call (941) 363-7900 now for a free consultation with a criminal defense lawyer in Sarasota and to see how your rights and freedom can be protected.